| Confusing The Issueby Mercutio

 him.
 Sighing again, Remy slipped off Joseph's shoes and then

+pulled the blankets up over him.
 Instead of leaving immediately, he stood in the shadows of

 the dark room, watching Joseph sleep.
 Dis only complicates